-Hannah Cordes lives in Seattle with her husband, two teenage sons, dogs, and chickens.
-She has been cooking her whole life and was the chef at Hillel UW for six years.
+Hannah Cordes lives in Seattle and the Methow Valley with her husband and two college-aged sons.
+She is the owner of a kitchen store named Aspen Grove.
+She was the chef at Hillel UW for six years and these days she can’t resist a DIY project in her kitchen.
 Hannah prepares fresh, seasonal food for her family and friends and writes about it on her blog, Blue Kale Road.
 Her happiest place is around her family table crowded with guests.
-You can also find her on Facebook and Twitter.
+You can also find her on Facebook, Twitter and Pinterest.

 As a young girl, I desperately wanted to live in a sod house on the prairie and have my own little cow to milk.
 Laura Ingalls Wilder’s Little House series impacted me deeply, and while today my house is made of wood (thankfully) rather than sod, I can at least happily collect eggs from our chickens.
 The story of Laura’s childhood helped shape how I think about food.
 Visions of maple candy, green pumpkin pie and Ma’s vanity cakes fascinated me, as did the process of actually making food.
 Theirs was truly local, unprocessed food; they grew, hunted and traded for each ingredient.